yiwang62/dfttk_example/docs/source/Installation.rst

 ============

 It is recommended to install DFTTK under the `anaconda <https://docs.anaconda.com/anaconda/install/>`_ environment.
 Under the linux command prompt (or anaconda powershell prompt for Windows), one can create a preferred directory and then run
+#Note for Windows:

+1. Open your anaconda powershell prompt and run as administrator.
+2. Go to the location where you want to install DFTTK.

 - Release version